 “Woe to you!
 You are like unseen graves over which people unknowingly walk.”
 So how does Jesus respond to our “old friends” today?
-Well, to say the least, it wasn’t pretty.
+Well, it wasn’t pretty.
 Why the harshness of reaction?
 That’s what happens when we won’t see how incredibly God is working in our life or the lives of others.
 It is the expected consequence when we hide behind the Law and miss the Law-giver in our midst.
-The people who understand this always rejoice, but the ones who judge and criticize and try to “fix” everyone else except themselves are almost always humiliated.
+The people who understand this always rejoice, but those who judge and criticize and try to “fix” everyone else except themselves are almost always humiliated.
 It all depends on the quality of the relationship we have with the Lord Jesus.
-This is what is meant by this powerful image of walking over someone’s grave, unknowingly.
-You think you are in the right, but obviously, someone else is being disrespected.
+This is what is meant by this powerful image of walking over someone’s grave unknowingly.
+You think you are in the right, but someone else is being disrespected.

-“Those who follow you, Lord, will have the light of life.”
-Today, let us first give thanks that Our Lord loves us so much that we are constantly being exposed to the truth in our lives, ugly at times, but always liberating.
-Second, let us ask again for the courage to see Jesus in others as we look for Him in our own souls.
-This is definitely the recipe for true happiness.
-“If we live in the Spirit, let us also follow the Spirit.”
+“Only in God be at rest, my soul, for from him comes my hope.”
+Today, let us first give thanks that Our Lord loves us so much that we are constantly exposed to the truth in our lives, ugly at times but always liberating.
+Second, let us ask again for the courage to see Jesus in others as we look for Him in our souls.
+This is the recipe for true happiness.